This Roasted Parsnip and Pear Soup is an incredibly satisfying vegan soup, with a fruit and a vegetable!

 This post is sponsored by Vitamix.
 All opinions are my own.

 In what feels like no time at all, we jumped right into winter here in Minnesota!
 Which means I’ve been chowing down on every and any soup I can get my hands on.
-Whether it’s my Slow Cooker Chicken and Wild Rice Soup, or the daily soup offered in the work cafeteria, I’m all over it.
+Whether it’s my Butternut Squash and Pear Soup, or the daily soup offered in the work cafeteria, I’m all over it.
 Maybe you’re not a big soup person (hopefully you are since you’re reading this post), but to me, there’s nothing more comforting than a piping hot cup of soup at the end of a long, cold day.

 Now that I have a Vitamix Explorian Series E310, satisfying my soup craving is easier than ever!
 With one flick of the blender’s switch, I can transform my favorite ingredients into a delicious soup almost immediately.
 I’m especially digging the size of my E310, since it holds the perfect amount for a small batch of soup to feed our two person household.